Reverend Suzie Castle

 A conversation with Suzie will most likely reveal her passion for social justice.
 She continues her work to bring change to human trafficking, indigenous poverty, domestic violence, social isolation and the plight of refugees across the world.
 The footnote on her emails, discouraging the recipient from unnecessary printing, speak to Suzie’s concern for our environment.

-Suzie has a real heart for people and is energetically involved in church outreach activities – the Op Shop at Bellbrae, the fete held at Anglesea, Pancake Day at Aireys Inlet and the pre-schoolers’ program “Coffee and Kids” at Torquay to name a few.
+Suzie has a real heart for people and is energetically involved in church outreach activities – the Op Shop at Bellbrae, Pancake Day at Aireys Inlet and the pre-schoolers’ program “Coffee and Kids” at Torquay to name a few.